 Yes, it is possible that your next quitting attempt may produce what seems like a brief "train wreck" of emotions (although not necessarily) but understanding the wreck and why it is good, not bad, brings potential to destroy needless fears and anxieties.

 The Internet is loaded with empowering education oriented resources.
 WhyQuit is the Internet's most visited nicotine dependency education site.
-There, those who smoke, chew or dip nicotine will find what is probably the Internet's largest library of original quitting articles, a free quit smoking book, nicotine cessation tips, more than 60 video counseling lessons, education oriented online peer support, and free counseling services.
+There, those who smoke, chew or dip nicotine will find what is probably the Internet's largest library of original quitting articles, a free quit smoking book, nicotine cessation tips, more than 60 video counseling lessons and education oriented online peer support, on Facebook too.
 Keep your money in your pocket.
 WhyQuit is totally free, sells nothing, is staffed entirely by volunteer nicotine cessation educators, and actually declines donations.

 Knowledge is power.
 Knowledge is a quitting method.
 Don't lose hope.
 Instead, give turning on the lights a try!